cksource/mrgit/README.md

 CLI options:

 ```
+--branch                    For "save" command: whether to save branch names.
+							For "checkout" command: name of branch that would be created.

+--hash                      Whether to save current commit hashes.
+Used only by "save" command.

+--ignore                    Ignores packages which names match the given glob pattern.
+E.g.:
+							> mgit exec --ignore="foo*" "git status"

+							Will ignore all packages which names start from "foo".
+							Default: null

+--message                   Message that will be used as an option for git command.
+Required for "commit"
+							command but it is also used by "close" command (append the message to the default).

 --packages                  Directory to which all repositories will be cloned or are already installed.
 							Default: '<cwd>/packages/'

+--recursive                 Whether to install dependencies recursively.
+Used only by "sync" command.

 --resolver-path             Path to a custom repository resolver function.
-                            Default: '@mgit2/lib/default-resolver.js'.
+							Default: '@mgit2/lib/default-resolver.js'

 --resolver-url-template     Template used to generate repository URL out of a
 							simplified 'organization/repository' format of the dependencies option.
 							Default: 'git@github.com:${ path }.git'.

 --resolver-directory-name   Defines how the target directory (where the repository will be cloned)
 							is resolved.
 Supported options are: 'git' (default), 'npm'.

 							* If 'git' was specified, then the directory name will be extracted from
 							the git URL (e.g. for 'git@github.com:a/b.git' it will be 'b').
 							* If 'npm' was specified, then the package name will be used as a directory name.

 							This option can be useful when scoped npm packages are used and one wants to decide
 							whether the repository will be cloned to packages/@scope/pkgname' or 'packages/pkgname'.
 							Default: 'git'

 --resolver-default-branch   The branch name to use if not specified in mgit.json dependencies.
-                            Default: 'master'

---ignore                    Ignores packages which names match the given glob pattern.
-E.g.:
-                            > mgit exec --ignore="foo*" "git st"

-                            Will ignore all packages which names start from "foo".
-                            Default: null
+							Default: master

 --scope                     Restricts the command to packages which names match the given glob pattern.
 							Default: null
 ```

 All these options can also be specified in `mgit.json` (options passed through CLI takes precedence):